bihealth/sodar-server/docs_manual/source/ui_project_update.rst

     cancer and germline projects.
 Behaves similarly to the related BAM/CRAM setting.
 You need to run :guilabel:`Update Sheet Cache` in the Sample Sheet application for changes to take effect.
+Allowed hosts for iRODS access tickets
+    Comma-separated list of host names or IP addresses that specify default allowed hosts for
+    :ref:`iRODS access tickets <app_samplesheets_irods_ticket>` created for the project.
+These can be overridden by the user for each ticket upon its creation.
+If no value is set here, no default restriction is applied.
 IP restrict
     Restrict project access to specific IP addresses if this is set.
 IP allow list